ekmackie1/Translating-Machine-Code-To-ARM-Instructions/README.md

 void executeBeqBne(int* reg, char* instr[], int *n) {
     if (strcmp(instr[0], "BEQ") == 0) {
-        if ((reg[atoi(instr[1])]) == (reg[atoi(instr[2])])) {
+        //if the contents in the registers of field1 and field2 are equal, change n to the raw value in field3 if ((reg[atoi(instr[1])]) == (reg[atoi(instr[2])])) {
             *n = atoi(instr[3]);
         }
     }
     else if (strcmp(instr[0], "BNE") == 0) {
-        if ((reg[atoi(instr[1])]) != (reg[atoi(instr[2])])) {
+        //if the contents in the registers of field1 and field2 are not equal, change n to the raw value in field3 if ((reg[atoi(instr[1])]) != (reg[atoi(instr[2])])) {
             *n = atoi(instr[3]);
         }